EPCCed/2023-09-21_Singularity_Nottingham/_episodes/creating-container-images.md

 Instead of installing software interactively, we are going to create our container image from a reproducible recipe, known as a `Dockerfile`.

-If you haven't already, exit out of the interactively running container.

 ## Check that Docker is working

 As mentioned above, we will be building container images on your *local* system (usually your laptop) rather than on the remote HPC system.
 You can keep your terminal to the remote system open as we will be using later to run containers based on the images we are creating.
-Open a new terminal on your
+Open a new terminal on your laptop.

 Start the Docker application that you installed in working through the setup instructions for the workshop.
 Note that this might not be necessary if your laptop is running Linux or if the installation added the Docker application to your startup process.